Seattle University: College of Education

 The College of Education was founded in 1935.
 It is accredited by the National Council of Accreditation of Teacher Education and the National Association of School Psychologists and approved by the National Association of School Psychologists.

 College of Science & Engineering

 The College of Science and Engineering focuses on basic sciences, mathematics, and their applications.
 Students can major in basic science disciplines, computer science, or one of the engineering courses – civil and environmental engineering, mechanical engineering, or computer and electrical engineering.
-Students may also obtain aninterdisciplinary general science degree, or prepare for graduate work in the health professions.
+Students may also obtain an interdisciplinary general science degree, or prepare for graduate work in the health professions.

 Environmental sustainability

-Among Seattle University's many environmental undertakings, there are projects ranging from composting initiatives to water conservation.
-There are also solar panels on buildings, and a central recycling yard with an extensive recycling program.
+Among Seattle University's many environmental undertakings are projects ranging from composting initiatives to water conservation.
+There are also solar panels on buildings and a central recycling yard with an extensive recycling program.
 The university has been composting since 1995, and in 2003 it built the first composting facility in the state on an urban campus.
+The campus is home to 5 LEED Gold Certified buildings.